Blaisorblade/pdbp.github.io/index.md

   }
 ```

-The point we want to make is that pointful programming, because it is more complex than pointfree programming, comes with it's difficulties.
+The point we want to make is that pointful programming, because it is more complex than pointfree programming, is inherently more difficult (human brains can only deal with a limited amount of complexity).

 `val factorial` is defined in `class Factorial[C[+ _]: Computation]` that is declared to implicitly have the computational capabilities declared in `trait Computation[C[+ _]]`.
 Those programming capabilities are made available using `import pdbp.computation.bindingOperator._`).
 The *atomic programs*, `isZero`, `one`, `subtractOne` and `multiply`, that `factorial` uses are defined in a similar way (using `import implicitly._`).